💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 As that was concluding, I started to have discussions over about a week or so with the chief of staff and Governor Wolf about this position, and then on about January 16, I was called by Governor Wolf and asked to be the physician general.
 I accepted on that Monday, I saw my patients at Penn State, and the 20th, I was at the inauguration, and on Wednesday the 21st, I walked into the Department of Health.
 It all happened very quickly.

 As the acting physician general, I advised on the severity of issues related to public health, and Governor Wolf on medical issues, public health issues and those types of problems.
 And I’m part of the cabinet, so during that confirmation process, which lasted five months, I got to meet almost all the 50 senators in PA, and spend half hour to an hour talking about public health issues.
 And then they voted on June 3.
 That was the committee meeting, then I was confirmed a week later by the Senate.
 It was a very interesting process, and I was very gratified to be nominated, of course, and to be confirmed.

-Billy Penn: You’ve said that you’re a physician first and transgender second.
-How do you reconcile getting this job, though?
-It’s not your job to forward non-discrimination legislation or LGBT rights, but do you feel a responsibility to do so anyway since you’re now the most visible transgender person in Pennsylvania government?
+You’ve said that you’re a physician first and transgender second.
+It’s not your job, but do you feel a responsibility to forward non-discrimination legislation or LGBTQ rights?

 That being said, I understand that it’s a rather unique position.
 And I am very pleased to serve as a mentor, as a role model, so to speak, as an advocate to the LGBT population in Philadelphia and throughout the state.
 I think it’s really important for young people with the progress we’ve made and last week’s [marriage equality] decision, which was incredible, not to despair, not to get hopeless, not to harm themselves.